 In the exact same survey, however, a number of students said exactly the opposite.
 A good portion were upset that the homework was graded "harshly", and that there was often too much to complete.
 Another theme that emerged was that many of the students would have liked some online supplement (e.g., powerpoint, video recording, etc.) to the material.
-While I would like to empathize with these students, one student commented that I ought to make such materials available to the students "instead of putting the onus solely on the students," which almost directly goes against my philosophy of helping students grow holistically.
-Comments like this express the desire for more direct support, and I weigh this against my goal of growing students as responsible adults.
+For instance, one student commented that I ought to make such materials available to the students "instead of putting the onus solely on the students."
+I can empathize with comments like this, which express the desire for more direct support, and I weigh this seriously against my goal of growing students as responsible adults.
 It is certainly helpful to keep a running record of what was covered in lecture, especially because the syllabus doesn't always convey this information fully.
 For this reason, after each class, I have always posted an online announcement with reminders about what we talked about in lecture.
 If something comes straight from the textbook, I don't elaborate much in the post, but otherwise I try to give a bit more detail so that students can check against their own notes and reconstruct what we discussed.